What is it about?

-Crude Lies is the result of over two years of investigation by the Environmental Investigation Agency (EIA) into Ecopetrol, the Colombian state-owned oil company.
-The findings and the internal database associated with them, hereafter referred to as the Iguana Papers, offer a rare look into “business as usual” for the largest corporation in Colombia.
+Crude Liesis the result of more than two years of investigation by the Environmental Investigation Agency (EIA) into Ecopetrol, Colombia's state-owned oil company.
+The findings and the internal database behind them, referred to as the Iguana Papers, offer a rare glimpse into “business as usual” at the country’s largest corporation.

-EIA’s investigation was triggered by an email received from Andrés Olarte Peña in September 2021, linking to a series of folders and files.
+EIA’s investigation was triggered by an email received in September 2021 from Andrés Olarte Peña, linking to a series of folders and files.
 The Iguana Papers were developed from this material.
-Most of these files were created or updated between January 2017 and January 2019, during the time Olarte worked at Ecopetrol, based in the Bogota corporate headquarters.
-Olarte’s decision to blow the whistle against the most powerful company in his home country opened the door for a “too big to fail” company to be caught failing.
+Most of the files were created or updated between January 2017 and January 2019, during Olarte’s time at Ecopetrol’s corporate headquarters in Bogotá.
+His decision to blow the whistle on the most powerful company in his home country opened the door for a “too big to fail” company to be caught failing.

 Read the report by Environmental Investigation Agency